yoongi0428/fullstack_recsys/README.md

 # Fullstack RecSys Project
-This repository is a toy project integrating machine learning with database, front-end and back-end.
-We aim to build a small web service to provide top-K movie recommendation from user profile.
-To do this, we implement back-end and database server with Flask, front-end with React and recommedation API with PyTorch and Numpy.

-# Setups
-## **Stacks**
 <a><img src="img/flask.png" width="130"></a>
 <a><img src="img/react.png" width="130">
 <a><img src="img/semantic_ui.png" width="80"></a>
 <a><img src="img/pytorch.svg" width="150"></a>
 <a><img src="img/numpy.svg" width="150"></a>

+This repository is a toy project integrating machine learning with database, front-end and back-end.
+We aim to build a small web service to provide top-K movie recommendation from user profile.
+To do this, we implement back-end and database server with Flask, front-end with React and recommedation API with PyTorch and Numpy.

+# Setups
 ## **Requirements**
 This project requires packages such as Flask, PyTorch and numpy.
 Please check detailed list in `requirements.txt`.
 On your own environment, install required packages by `pip install -r requirements.txt`